Locked Up Steering on your Chevy Colorado or Silverado?

-The NHTSA has received numerous complaints about the dangerous situations caused by steering lock up in the 2019 Chevy Colorado.
+The NHTSA has received numerous complaints about the dangerous situations caused by steering wheel lock-ups while driving in the 2019 Chevy Colorado.
 One owner experienced a complete lock up of their steering at a city street intersection after exiting the interstate, noting that “it would have been catastrophic” if the failure of the steering had occurred moments earlier while driving on the interstate.

 Even a brand new 2021 Colorado truck with only 3,500 miles on it became a potential death trap for its new owner.
 When exiting the highway, the steering completely locked for a second before kicking back in.
 Luckily for this driver, the steering started working again itself but without a proper fix, there is a real risk of it happening again.

 Steering lock up was a problem in the 2014 MY Silverado, though it is not clear if this is the same problem as is reported in more recent model years.
-Silverado owners describe the same kind of steering lock up experience, and jiggling the steering wheel while driving to unlock it.
+Silverado owners describe the same kind of steering wheel lock-ups while driving, and jiggling the steering wheel while driving to unlock it.
 Perhaps GM is facing the same issue in recent model year Chevy trucks and has not yet found a fix for Chevy truck owners stuck with these dangerous vehicles.

 What is causing steering lock up in Chevy Colorado and Silverado trucks?

 Some of the common reasons for steering to fail or jam in a vehicle are: